Compliance

 Whistleblower System

 External stakeholders can contact us at “Contact Office”.
-The details of notification and personal information are handled as classified information.
+The details of notification and personal information are handled as confidential information.

 Leaflet for Group employees